-- 9.2.1 With an exception of a small area north of Bromsgrove District, which was excluded from the study, potable water is supplied to BDC and RBC by STWL through a network of water mains.
+- With an exception of a small area north of Bromsgrove District, which was excluded from the study, potable water is supplied to BDC and RBC by STWL through a network of water mains.
 Water supply is mainly from borehole sources associated with the Triassic Sherwood Sandstone Aquifer.
-Supply is also sourced from STWL's strategic water grid which increases security of supply to the District and Borough. - 9.2.2 Wastewater collection and treatment within the District and Borough is managed by STWL.
+Supply is also sourced from STWL's strategic water grid which increases security of supply to the District and Borough. - Wastewater collection and treatment within the District and Borough is managed by STWL.
 There are known current issues associated with capacity exceedence of piped sewerage systems as a result of the historic practice of discharging storm water into foul sewers.
 This problem is exacerbated by hard standing and paving.
-Six STWs serve Bromsgrove District, four of which are located outside District.
+Six STWs serve Bromagrove District, four of which are located outside District.
 Three STWs serve Redditch Borough, one of which is outside the Borough.

-- 9.2.3 Three main watercourses within Bromsgrove District are potentially impacted by the proposed development: the River Salwarpe and its tributaries, Hoo Brook and Gallow Brook.
+- proposed development: the River Salwarpe and its tributaries, Hoo Brook and Gallow Brook.
 Five smaller water courses and the Worcester and Birmingham canal are also potentially impacted by the proposed development in the District.
 Two main water courses (the River Arrow and Bow Brook and associated tributaries) are potentially impacted by the proposed development in Redditch Borough.
 Two watercourses, the River Stour and the River Tame are outside the District and Borough, but are potentially impacted by the proposed development. - 9.2.4 While there are no Ramsar Sites, SAC, SPA of NNR within the District and Borough, there are a number of SSSI, SWS and NNR within the District and Borough that may be potentially impacted by the proposed development.